 2. Confidential funds for the purchase of evidence would include the purchase of evidence and/or contraband such as drugs, firearms, stolen property, etc., required to determine the existence of a crime or to establish the identity of a participant in a crime.

 3. Confidential funds for the purchase of specific information from informants.

-188.8.131.52 The funds authorized should be established in an imprest fund.
-BARS Manual 3.8.8, Imprest, Petty Cash and Other Revolving Funds prescribes the minimum requirements for the establishment and operation of an imprest fund.
+22.214.171.124 The funds authorized should be established in an imprest fund.
+Imprest, Petty Cash and Change Funds prescribes the minimum requirements for the establishment and operation of an imprest fund.
 In addition to all those requirements the following apply: